 EHV-1 abortions can occur singly or may spread rapidly within a susceptible population.
 With proper vaccination protocols as well as better management the number of cases of EHV-1 abortions has decreased significantly over the past 3 decades.
 An effort is being made to develop a more effective vaccine that provides long-term immunity.

-The neurologic form of EHV-1(equine herpes virus myeloencephalopathy) is less understood.
+The neurological form of EHV-1(equine herpes virus myeloencephalopathy) is less understood.
 Sudden ataxia (staggering) or paralysis often with urinary incontinence, tail weakness/elevation , etc. can occur.
 Outbreaks are often in more dense populations such as racetracks, boarding facilities, large shows, etc. Often times these horses are well vaccinated which seems to not be protective or being a risk factor.

 While the diagnosis of the disease if well understood , the production and development of the disease is not well known.
 Prevention of the outbreaks of EHV-1 relies on the close monitoring and prompt isolation of affected horses and quarantine of the premises.